Array#pack("G") gives incorrect result sometimes. The problem occurs with:

 In both 32-bit and 64-bit Ruby, a Float is a "double" at C level and has size 64-bit.

-Updated by kazuho (Kazuho Oku) almost 4 years ago
+Updated by kazuho (Kazuho Oku) over 4 years ago

 This is obviously a bug in the Ruby-side.